 Applicants are required to submit the following materials:

-- Submit a 2-3 page personal statement (as an electronic attachment) with this application form or as an email attachment to email@example.com.
+- A 2-3 page personal statement (as an electronic attachment with the application or as an e-mail attachment to email@example.com).

-- Request official transcripts from all colleges and universities attended.
+- Official transcripts from all colleges and universities attended.
 Applicants must request that the transcripts be sent directly to the Law School Admission Council (LSAC).
-All applicants must register with the LSAC Credential Assembly Service (CAS) and have an LSAC Law School Report sent to AJMLS.
-Transcripts of all academic work, including undergraduate, graduate, and professional schools must be sent to CAS.
+All applicants must register with the LSAC Credential Assembly Service (CAS) and have a CAS Report sent to AJMLS by the individual writing the letter.

-- Have two letters of recommendation that address the applicant’s character, academic ability, and potential for successful completion of a rigorous law school program.
+- Two letters of recommendation that address the applicant’s character, academic ability, and potential for successful completion of a rigorous law school program.
 Letters may be sent to LSAC to be included with the CAS report, or mailed directly to AJMLS.